maxdiluca/virtualrealitylab/content/authors/P_Jasmin_Kamal-Deen_Gbontaa/index.md

   - Project Students
 ---

-Jasmin Kamal-Deen Gbontaa is listed as an MSc student in the VR Lab, supervised by Eyal Ofek.
-The listed project area is XR and HCI, with the project title **Haptic Belt 2.0**.
+Jasmin Kamal-Deen Gbontaa is an MSc student in the VR Lab, supervised by Eyal Ofek.
+The project area is XR and HCI, and the project title is **Haptic Belt 2.0**.